aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/jpeg-to-docx/_index.md

 {{% blocks/products/pf/agp/content h2="Convert JPEG to DOCX Using Python" %}}

+How to convert JPEG to DOCX?
 With Aspose.Cells for Python library, you can easily convert JPEG to DOCX programmatically with  a few lines of code.
 [Aspose.Cells for Python](https://pypi.org/project/aspose-cells) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Save JPEG to DOCX in Python Online for Free" %}}

+The following example demonstrates how to convert JPEG to DOCX in Python.
+{{% blocks/products/pf/agp/text %}}

+Follow the easy steps to convert JPEG into DOCX.
+Upload your JPEG file, then simply save it as DOCX file.
+For both JPEG reading and DOCX writing you can use fully qualified filenames.
+The output DOCX content and formatting will be identical to the original JPEG document.

+{{% /blocks/products/pf/agp/text %}}

+{{% /blocks/products/pf/agp/content %}}

+{{% cells-convert title="Free App and Sample Code to Convert JPEG to DOCX Online" formats="pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx" InputFormat="jpg" outformat="docx" IsLandingPage="true" language="pythonjava" %}}

+{{% blocks/products/pf/agp/content h2="How to Convert JPEG to DOCX via Python" %}}

+{{% blocks/products/pf/agp/text %}}

+ Python developers can easily load & convert JPEG to DOCX in just a few lines of code.

+{{% /blocks/products/pf/agp/text %}}

+1. Load JPEG file with an instance of Workbook
+1. Convert JPEG to DOCX by calling Workbook.save method

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Python library to convert JPEG to DOCX" %}}

+{{% blocks/products/pf/agp/text %}}

+There are three options to install "Aspose.Cells for Python via Java" onto your system.
+Please choose one that resembles your needs and follow the step-by-step instructions:

+{{% /blocks/products/pf/agp/text %}}

+1. Install Aspose.Cells for Python via Java in Windows.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#windows)
+1. Install Aspose.Cells for Python via Java in Linux.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#linux)
+1. Install Aspose.Cells for Python via Java in macOS.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#macos)

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="System Requirements" %}}